-In this post, we are going to attempt to show you how to install every kind of Lindy Fralin guitar pickup with our Fralin Installation Guide.
-We’ll cover installing modern single-coil and humbuckers as well as vintage P90, and PAF style pickups.
+In this post, we’re going to show you how to install every kind of Lindy Fralin guitar pickup in your guitar.
+We’ll cover installing modern single-coils and humbuckers, as well as vintage P90s and PAF-style pickups.
 We’ve also included illustrations to show you the wiring schematic of each pickup in different types of guitars.

 This post assumes that you have some experience with installing pickups and understand most of the terminology used.
 You will also need to understand the wiring diagrams so you can check your work against them to see if there are any mistakes or for troubleshooting purposes.
 If you need help learning how to install your pickups or are confused by some of the terminologies, we recommend checking out one of our many pickup installation guides that walk you through it step-by-step.
 Our Lindy Fralin Modern PAF Wiring Diagram is a great place to start.